 *Reported in Time Magazine article, “The New Science of Happiness”

 Dora Carpenter blends her years of experience working with hundreds of families in the death care industry and her personal experiences with loss and grief to train and certify grief coaches.
 She says that grief is not to be fixed or cured, but is a necessary part of the experience of transitioning from a place of despair to one of hope.
 Her mission is to help individuals move from pain to peace, heartbreak to happiness, and grief to gratitude in the shortest time possible.

-Dora Carpenter is a certified life coach, certified grief coach, certified consumer's funeral consultant, and a licensed Feel the Fear® trainer.
+Dora Carpenter is a certified life coach, certified grief coach, certified consumer's funeral consultant, and a former licensed Feel the Fear® trainer.
+She is also Founder of The Aniya Center, a non-profit organization providing grief coaching support services to residents of Washington, D.C.
 The National Association of Distinguished Professionals has recognized Dora Carpenter as a professional in her field and she has been featured in Women of Distinction Magazine.
 A magnetic speaker, coach, trainer, and author, she has appeared as a guest on various media outlets.

 Dora says, “I humbly express extreme appreciation to the many families that have allowed me to become a part of their lives and share in their stories, experiences, and journeys.
 My heart and soul have been filled and I am forever grateful.”